A Survey of Code-switched Speech and Language Processing: Code-switched Speech and NLP Techniques

-\cite{chittaranjan2014word} is among the first computational approaches towards determining intra-word switching by segmenting the words into smaller meaningful units through morphological segmentation and then performing language identification probabilistically. \cite{jhamtani2014word} make use of patterns in language usage of Hinglish along with the consecutive POS tags for LID. \cite{das2014identifying} have also experimented with n-gram modeling with pruning and SVM based models with feature ablations Hindi-English and Bengali-English LID. \cite{patro2017all} have worked on re-defining and re-annotating language tags from social media cues based on cultural, core and therapeutic borrowings. \cite{jurgens2017incorporating} have introduced a socially equitable LID system known as EQUILID by explicitly modeling switching with character level sequence to sequence models to encompass dialectal variability in addition to code-switching. \cite{king2013labeling} present a weakly supervised approach with a CRF based on a generalization expectation criteria that outperformed HMM, Maximum Entropy and Naive Bayes methods by considering this a sequence labeling task.
+\cite{jhamtani2014word} make use of patterns in language usage of Hinglish along with the consecutive POS tags for LID. \cite{das2014identifying} have also experimented with n-gram modeling with pruning and SVM based models with feature ablations Hindi-English and Bengali-English LID. \cite{patro2017all} have worked on re-defining and re-annotating language tags from social media cues based on cultural, core and therapeutic borrowings. \cite{jurgens2017incorporating} have introduced a socially equitable LID system known as EQUILID by explicitly modeling switching with character level sequence to sequence models to encompass dialectal variability in addition to code-switching. \cite{king2013labeling} present a weakly supervised approach with a CRF based on a generalization expectation criteria that outperformed HMM, Maximum Entropy and Naive Bayes methods by considering this a sequence labeling task.

+Recently, POS tagging has also been examined as a means to perform language identification in code-switched scenarios \cite{ansari2020analysis}.
+To this end, they have collected a Devanagari corpus and annotated it with POS tags followed by transliterating it into Roman text.
+The complementary English data is annotated with POS tags as well.
+Several classical approaches including SVM, Decision Trees, Logistic Regression and Random Forests have been experimented with.
+The feature set that included POS tags along with the word length and the word itself with a random forest resulted in the highest performance.
+Hence monolingual data with corresponding POS tags seem useful in performing language identification of code-switched text.